 Free Employee Handbook Sample

 Our handbook sample covers the very basics that you would want to cover in your handbook.
 We picked these sections because, in general, they are valid for small business owners in all 50 states.
 However, this is a dramatically scaled down version of a handbook and you will want to check local laws (i.e. sick leave, maternity leave) to make sure that your handbook is complete.
-Access this handbook here as a Google Doc, here as a PDF, and here as a Word Document.
+Access this handbook here as a PDF and here as a Word Document.

 Introduction to Company & Values